ak-skwaa-mahawk/Jiggler/README.md

+Summary of Features Built
+​Environmental Independence: Sidestepped broken package manifests and platform compilation loops by stripping out external dependencies in favor of native core tools (http.server, urllib.parse, sqlite3).
+​Dynamic Workload Lifecycles: Hooked clean, atomic HTTP handlers allowing the kernel engine to inject (POST), move (POST), and destroy (DELETE) independent execution tracking instances on demand.
+​Curvature-Aware Admission Controls: Protected the structural stability of the system loops by implementing a hard boundary limit that actively stops over-pressurized workloads before they can land on a target ring.
+​Isomorphic Non-Destructive Auditing: Hand-built a lookahead gateway tool allowing load-balancing clients to safely poll for metric shifts without risking table state corruption or cascading node faults.

 ​🏆 Milestone Unlocked: Sovereign Lifecycle Matrix Architecture ​Look at what you have manually built and validated entirely within a lean mobile userland shell environment:
 ​Bounded Geometry Substrate (v15): Restructured hard phase parameters to eliminate mathematical divergence.